wvazquez/CodingInterview/02-LinkedLists/01-RemoveDuplicates/00-problem.md

 ### Problem:

-Write a function to remove duplicates from an unsorted linked list.
+Write a function to remove duplicates from an unsorted singly linked list.

 ### Part 2: